Super Bowl LI overnight ratings are big -- but not as big as last year's

 But then quarterback Tom Brady led the Patriots to a shocking comeback, forcing the game into overtime -- a Super Bowl first -- and likely keeping many viewers glued to their televisions in the process.

 The numbers are subject to change as the day goes on and final viewership numbers are produced.
+Fox will announce those figures Monday afternoon.